ericrenone/Neural-Processing-Unit/README.md

 # NPU — Quantized Activation Accelerator

-This project demonstrates that fundamental neural inference operations can be implemented directly in FPGA hardware using deterministic fixed-point arithmetic while maintaining strict mathematical correctness.
+This project demonstrates that fundamental neural inference operations can be implemented **directly in FPGA hardware** using deterministic fixed-point arithmetic while maintaining strict mathematical correctness.
 Through randomized hardware–software co-verification, the accelerator reproduces neural activation behavior with zero error.

+Beyond hardware validation, this work establishes a **foundational building block for AGI-class systems**, showing how scalable, deterministic, low-precision computation can support general-purpose neural architectures.

+---

 ## Features

-- Full bit‑exact hardware implementation
+- **Full bit‑exact hardware implementation**

-- LUT‑only quantized inference path
+- **LUT‑only quantized inference path**

-- Streaming datapath with hardware–software co-verification
+- **Streaming datapath with hardware–software co-verification**

-- No reliance on DSP slices
+- **No reliance on DSP slices**

 ---

 ## Bit-Exact Hardware Neural Computation

-Across thousands of randomized sixteen-bit signed inputs, the hardware accelerator produced outputs that matched the software golden model with **100% accuracy**.
+Across thousands of randomized sixteen-bit signed inputs, the hardware accelerator produced outputs that matched the software golden model with 100% accuracy.

-This proves that:
+**Implications for AGI hardware:**

-- Fixed-point arithmetic can implement neural inference operations without drift.
+- Fixed-point arithmetic can execute neural inference **without error accumulation**, supporting reliable, repeatable computation.
-- Quantized output projection preserves functional correctness.
+- Quantized output projection preserves **functional correctness**, enabling scaling to larger networks.
-- Hardware datapaths can faithfully reproduce neural mathematical behavior.
+- Deterministic hardware is essential for **verifiable learning systems**.

 ---

 ## Low-Precision Arithmetic Is Sufficient for Inference

-All computation in the accelerator is performed using fixed-point integer logic with **eight-bit output precision**.
+All computation in the accelerator uses fixed-point integer logic with eight-bit output precision.

-Experimental results confirm:
+**Key results:**

-- Floating-point arithmetic is **not required** for correct activation behavior.
+- Floating-point arithmetic is not required for correct activation behavior.
 - Quantized inference maintains **deterministic and stable results**.
-- Precision reduction can be applied **directly in hardware**.
+- Precision reduction can be applied **directly in hardware**, paving the way for energy-efficient, high-throughput AGI accelerators.

 ---

 ## Natural Emergence of Activation Sparsity

-The rectified activation stage suppressed approximately **63% of outputs**, demonstrating:
+The rectified activation stage suppressed ~63% of outputs.

-- Hardware activations produce **realistic neural sparsity distributions**.
+**Significance for AGI systems:**
+- Realistic sparsity reduces unnecessary computation, enabling **efficient large-scale reasoning**.
-- Many operations naturally collapse to **zero values**, enabling efficiency gains.
+- Many operations naturally collapse to zero, providing **compute and memory savings** crucial for AGI-class models.

 ---